scresswell/agile-resources/agile team guides.md

-# Story Definitions of Ready / done
+# Guides in Agile Scrum / Kan Ban teams

 ## Definition of Ready
 + Goal : prevent problems before they have a chance to start.